TEXT-S&P summary: The Coventry & Rugby Hospital Co. PLC

 substantial (70%-90%) recovery in the event of a default.

-In the event of a CRH default, compensation following termination by UHCWT and
+In the event of a CRH default, compensation following termination by UHCW and

 CWPT would, in our opinion, be most likely driven by a retendering of the